IDinsight/ask-a-question/docs/deployment/quick-setup.md

     git clone git@github.com:IDinsight/aaq-core.git

 **Step 2:** Copy `deployment/template.env` to `deployment/.env` and edit it to set the variables.

-!!! note "Check out `deployment/template.env` for full list of environment variables to be set."

     POSTGRES_PASSWORD=
     OPENAI_API_KEY=
     QUESTION_ANSWER_SECRET=
     ...

+!!! note "Check out `deployment/template.env` for a full list of environment variables to be set."

 **Step 3:** Copy `deployment/template.env.nginx` to `deployment/.env.nginx` and edit it to set the variables

     DOMAIN=
-    EMAIL=
+    MAIL=
     ...

-!!! note "Check out `deployment/template.env.nginx` for full list of environment variables to be set."
+!!! note "Check out `deployment/template.env.nginx` for a full list of environment variables to be set."

 **Step 4:** Run `deployment/init-letsencrypt.sh` to get an SSL certificate from LetsEncrypt